hashicorp/terraform-provider-azurerm/website/docs/d/linux_web_app.html.markdown

 * `default_provider` - The default authentication provider in use when multiple providers are configured.

-* `enabled` - Is the Authentication / Authorization feature is enabled for the Linux Web App?
+* `enabled` - Is the Authentication / Authorization feature enabled for the Linux Web App?

 * `facebook` - A `facebook` block as defined below.